Join Our Board!

 After we hear from you, we would love to set up a casual conversation about how SIR and the board work, to help you decide if this is something you really want to do.
 Our aim is to forgo the usual “interview process” and give you the chance to interview us.

 If you feel SIR is right for you, we’ll invite you to have a chat with a few committee members.
 This is not a formal interview either.
 We would also love to hear from people who would be delighted to provide a good word for you whom we can reach out to.
-From these conversations, the committee will recommend a slate of new board members to be voted on at the Annual General Meeting of SIR in late April 2021.
+From these conversations, the committee will recommend a slate of new board members to be voted on at our monthly Board meetings.

 The SIR board of directors is a volunteer body that functions (as in many non-profits) as the company’s governance arm, overseeing big picture aspects of the organization such as strategic planning, approving our annual budget, governance policies etc. The board also offers support and guidance to the staff.